lucasmrdt/bb-collab-screenshot/README.md

-### 7 - Crop the main area to only keep usefull informations
+### 7 - Crop the main area to only keep useful information.

 ```python